-Be sure to install the rubber dampers [A] and collars [B] on the battery case.
+• Be sure to install the rubber dampers [A] and collars [B] on the bracket.

-The UP mark [A] of the sensor should face upward.
+• The UP mark [A] of the sensor should face upward.

 Incorrect installation of the vehicle-down sensor could cause sudden loss of engine power.
 The rider could lose balance during certain riding situations for an accident resulting in injury or death.
-Ensure that the vehicle-down sensor is held in place by the battery case.
+Ensure that the vehicle-down sensor is held in place by the sensor bracket.